-- for Arts, Humanities, Legal Studies, Justice, Social Studies/Behavioural Science, Visual/ Performing Arts, Education, and Nursing, the HECS contribution was \$3,356 per year for a full-time student in 1998; - for Mathematics, Computing, Other Health Sciences, Agriculture, Renewable Resources, Built Environment/Architecture, Sciences, Engineering, Processing, Administration, Business and Economics, the HECS contribution was \$4,779 per year for a fulltime student in 1998;
+- for Arts, Humanities, Legal Studies, Justice, Social Studies/Behavioural Science, Visual/ Performing Arts, Education, and Nursing, the HECS contribution is \$3,463 per year for a full-time student in 2000; - 5 for Mathematics, Computing, Other Health Sciences, Agriculture, Renewable Resources, Built Environment/Architecture, Sciences, Engineering, Processing, Administration, Business and Economics, the HECS contribution was \$4,932 per year for a full-time student in 2000;

-• for Law, Medicine, Medical Science, Dentistry, Dental Services and Veterinary Science, the HECS contribution was \$5,593 per year for a full-time student in 1998.
+for Law, Medicine, Medical Science, Dentistry, Dental Services and Veterinary Science, the HECS contribution was \$5,772 per year for a full-time student in 2000.

-In 1998 the amount payable by a continuing student undertaking a standard annual full-time programme of study is \$2,520.
+In 2000 the amount payable by a continuing student undertaking a standard annual full-time programme of study is \$2,600.
 Students undertaking more or less than a normal programme are charged a proportionate amount.